 It also includes initiatives to increase the membership of WLWA.

-In 2020 the group hopes to present a number of projects about the history of WLWA.
+The group hopes to present a number of projects about the history of WLWA.

 |Maintain Website Copy to be accurate, current and reflective of WLWA||Chair||Updating web pages as required (eg new committee) and appropriately archiving outdated material|